norok2/flyingcircus/README.rst

 --------

-This software provides a library of miscellaneous utilities / recipes for generic computations with Python and NumPy.
+This software provides a library of miscellaneous utilities / recipes for generic computations with Python.
 It is relatively easy to extend and users are encouraged to tweak with it.

 Most of the code is used in a number of projects where it is tested against real-life scenarios.

+All the code is tested againt the examples in the documentation (using `doctest <https://docs.python.org/3/library/doctest.html>`__).

+The code has reached a reasonable maturity.
-As a result of the code maturity, some of the library components may undergo (eventually heavy) refactoring.
+However, until it gets a wider adoption, some of the library components may undergo some refactoring in the process of improving the code.
-While this is not expected, this will be documented.
+Changes will appear in the ``CHANGELOG.rst``.
 Please file a bug report if you detect an undocumented refactoring.

 Releases information are available through ``NEWS.rst``.